Capital markets: equity offerings in United States

 Although Winston & Strawn LLP’s growing equity practice is well versed in advising both issuers and managers, it is particularly prominent on the manager side, where it enjoys close links to major investment banks such as JPMorgan Chase, Bank of America, Citigroup and Morgan Stanley.
 New York-based capital markets chair Joel Rubinstein was involved in several high-profile SPAC-related deals over the past year, including advising the underwriters on the $690m IPO of Churchill Capital Corp and also advising the underwriters on Forum Merger II Corporation’s $200m IPO.
 On the issuer side, Dallas-based Charles Haag, who recently joined from Jones Day, advised FTS International on its $400m IPO.

 ‘Among the leading firms worldwide for capital markets’, Cleary Gottlieb Steen & Hamilton is commended for its ‘comfort with regulatory issues and anticipation of problems, which brings tremendous efficiency to complicated deals’.
 The New York-based team, which ‘goes above and beyond expectations to drive process and execute according to plan’, brings to bear strong expertise in private equity-related transactions and complex cross-border matters.
 Among the names to note, Jeffrey Karpf is ‘very strong in the equity space’; he advised Cushman & Wakefield (and its principal shareholders TPG, PAG Asia Capital and Ontario Teachers’ Pension Plan Board) on its $831m IPO.
 In another issuer-side highlight, Adam Fleisher (noted for his ‘unrivalled client service attitude and commercial practicality’) and Sandra Flow advised GrafTech International, and its majority stockholder, on its $525m IPO and its subsequent $460m secondary follow-on offering.
 On the manager front, Karpf paired up with Michael Dayan to act as product counsel to the underwriters on a $852m stock offering by Alexandria Real Estate Equities; the team also advised the forward purchasers on the transaction.
 Other key contacts include David Lopez and Sung Kang.
-Seasoned specialists Alan Beller and Leslie Silverman left the partnership for senior counsel roles.
+Seasoned specialists Alan Beller and Leslie Silverman recently took senior counsel roles.

 Davis Polk & Wardwell LLP